XenioxYT/summer-challenge-bot/readme.md

 The bot provides the following commands:

 1. `!add_challenge [challenge] [points]`: Adds a new challenge if it doesn't already exist.
 You can add multiple challenges at once by separating them with commas.
-Example: `!add_challenge "challenge name" 10`.
-Another example: `!add_challenge "challenge1", "challenge2", "challenge3" 10`.
+Example: `!add_challenge challenge name 10`.
+Another example: `!add_challenge challenge1, challenge2, challenge3 10`.

 2. `!all_challenges`: Lists all challenges in the database.